Thurinum/simple-media-encoder/README.md

 ## How to install
 ### Binaries
-Binary releases should be available before March 2023.
+Binary releases should be available before February 2023.

 ### Source
-This tool uses the Qt Framework for application development.
+This tool uses the Qt for Application Development framework, under the GNU GPL v3 open source license.
+It must be installed for compiling SME.

-## On Windows
+### On Windows
 If Qt is not already installed on your system:
-- Download the Qt Open Source installer <a href=https://www.qt.io/download-qt-installer>here</a>
+- Download the Qt Open Source installer <a href=https://www.qt.io/download-qt-installer>here</a> for easy setup of the framework;
+- Proceed with the installation of Qt (you will need a free Qt developer account):
+  - Ideally, select version >= 6.3.
+  - Under "Developer and Designer tools", choose the Qt Creator IDE (unless you intend to use CLI) and the latest MinGW compiler.
+Once Qt is installed:
+- Open Qt Creator and clone this repository in `File -> New Project... -> Import project`.
+- Press `Ctrl+R` to run the project.
+Before you get going:
+- On Windows, you must manually download and install the ffmpeg.exe and ffprobe.exe binaries.
+  - You may find links to mirrors <a href=https://ffmpeg.org/download.html#build-windows>here</a>.
+  - Extract the archive and place the two binaries (and associated libraries if present) inside the `bin` directory (or add them to your PATH).

+### On Linux
+If the Qt development libraries are not already installed on your system:
+- Install Qt libraries version >= 6.3 and qmake
+  - From your package manager (recommended, although some sources may provided outdated Qt packages).
+  - With the Open Source installer (see instructions for Windows above).
+If ffmpeg is not already installed on your system (and in your PATH):
+- Install ffmpeg with your package manager.
+Once everything is installed:
-- Proceed
+- Clone this repository.
+  - Run `qmake` on the .pro file to generate makefiles
+  - Run `make -j32` to compile.
+  - The executable is output in the bin/ directory.

 ## Technologies used
 - ffmpeg and ffprobe
 - The Qt framework (Qt Widgets)